Skip to main content

 Articles

-“The Long War for Texas: Maroons, Renegades, Warriors, and Alternative Emancipations in the Texas Borderlands, 1835-1845,” Journal of the Civil War Era Volume 11, No. 1 (March 2021): 36-61.
+“The Long War for Texas: Maroons, Renegades, Warriors, and Alternative Emancipations in the Texas Borderlands, 1835-1845,” Journal of the Civil War Era Volume 11, No. 1 (March 2021): 36-61. https://muse.jhu.edu/article/783006/pdf

 Book Reviews

-Generations of Freedom: Gender, Movement, and Violence in Natchez, 1779-1865, by Nik Ribianszky.
-Athens: University of Georgia Press, 2021.
+Gen erations of Freedom: Gender, Movement, and Violence in Natchez, 1779-1865, by Nik Ribianszky.
+Athens: University of Georgia Press, 2021 .
 Journal of Southern History.
 (August 2022).

 Linking the Histories of Slavery: North America and Its Borderlands, edited by Bonnie Martin and James F. Brooks.
 Santa Fe: School for Advanced Research Press, 2015.
 Journal of Anthropological Research.
 (Winter 2016).

-Brethren by Nature: New England Indians, Colonists, and the Origins of American Slavery, by Margaret Ellen Newell.
+Brethren by Nature: New England Indians, Colonists, and the Origins of American Slavery , by Margaret Ellen Newell.
 Ithaca: Cornell University Press, 2015.
 UCLA American Indian Culture and Research Journal Vol. 39 No. 4 (2015).